Otto Kandler: Applied Microbiology

 Louis Pasteur was one of Kandler's scientific heroes.
 Kandler liked to cite Pasteur's opinion that there is no "applied science", but that there are rather "applications of science".

 When he was director of the Bacteriological Institute of the South German Dairy Research Center in Freising-Weihenstephan, he concentrated on the microbiology of milk and dairy products, e.g. developed methods to prolong the shelf-life of milk, and tested the utilisation of Lactobacillus acidophilus in starter cultures for yoghurt.
-He also tested several procedures for the fermentation of milk and vegetable products or proposed methods for successfully combat micro-organisms in cooling water systems (more examples see Schleifer 2011.
+He also tested several procedures for the fermentation of milk and vegetable products or proposed methods for successfully combating micro-organisms in cooling water systems (more examples see Schleifer 2011.

 Later he conducted research on thermophilic methanogens and their ability to produce biogas from sewage or other waste.